-Diasporic Soul healing-centered leadership development experiences are designed for learners to further develop their ability to be self-aware, loving, inter-culturally competent leaders who practice self-care and recognize their capacity for healing, restoration, resilience and resistance so that they are able to collaborate with others in order to create change and pursue healing justice.
-Our healing-centered approach includes integrating culture and soulfully-oriented contemplative practices, including yoga, healing rituals and reflective journaling.
+Diasporic Soul healing-centered leadership development experiences are designed for learners to deepen their capacity to be self-aware, loving, inter-culturally competent leaders who practice self-care and recognize their capacity for healing, restoration, resilience and resistance so that they are able to collaborate with others in order to create change and pursue healing justice.
+Our healing-centered approach integrates culture and contemplative practices, including yoga, healing rituals and reflective journaling.